Shopify

 3. Testing

-Test on the front end of your site to see if the widget now appears.
+Test the front end of your site to see if the widget now appears.
 Remember to activate the widget before using it for the first time.
 (Menu item: Frontend-Behavior)

 Customer Privacy API